Holographic-(V)AE: an end-to-end SO(3)-Equivariant (Variational) Autoencoder in Fourier Space: Appendix

-\textbf{Proof that Cosine loss is pairwise invariant.} The generalized dot product $\odot$ from Eq.~\ref{eqn:cosine_loss} is pairwise invariant in the same way that the dot product between two 3D vectors depends only on their relative orientations but not the global orientation of the whole two-vector system.
-Therefore, the whole Cosine loss expression is pairwise invariant, since all of its components are pairwise invariant.
+\textbf{Proof: Invariance of Cosine loss.} The generalized dot product $\odot$ from Eq.~\ref{eqn:cosine_loss} is pairwise invariant in the same way that the dot product between two 3D vectors depends only on their relative orientations but not the global orientation of the whole two-vector system.
+Therefore, the whole Cosine loss expression is pairwise invariant, since all of its components are pairwise invariant.\\